 “But if he doesn’t have the courage to do the right thing for the working families of West Virginia and America, let him vote no in front of the whole world.”

 Sen. Bernie Sanders on CNN’s State of the Union.

 Mr. Manchin has said he is willing to hold a vote.

 Many progressives were uncomfortable with passing the physical infrastructure bill beforehand as opposed to together in fear of a situation such as this occurring.
 Their instincts proved to be correct as the physical infrastructure bill has been signed into law, and President Biden’s signature piece of legislation has no path forward.

-Republicans, on the other hand, were ecstatic to hear of Sen. Manchin’s public opposition to Build Back Better.
+Republicans, on the other hand, were ecstatic to hear of Mr. Manchin’s public opposition to Build Back Better.

-Mitch McConnell has talked glowingly about his friendship with Manchin.
-He has stated that he prays for him every night and praises him as a Senator.
-Whether political or sincere in his public statements, it leads one to question if the door opening further to a change in party affiliation for Manchin?
-Manchin has dismissed the prospects of such on numerous occasions.
+Senate Minority Leader Mitch McConnell has talked glowingly about his friendship with Manchin.
+He has stated that he prays for him every night and praises him as a senator.
+Whether political or sincere in his public statements, it leads one to question if the door opening further to a change in party affiliation for Mr. Manchin?
+Mr. Manchin has dismissed the prospects of such on numerous occasions.
 However, he did admit in an interview that it would be easier for him to be a Republican.
-McConnell has said he considers Manchin becoming a Republican unlikely but would certainly welcome it.
-Do not forget that in October, Manchin offered Democrats the option of leaving the party if he was a detriment to their messaging.
+Mr. McConnell has said he considers Mr. Manchin becoming a Republican unlikely but would certainly welcome it.
+Do not forget that in October, Mr. Manchin offered Democrats the option of leaving the party if he was a detriment to their messaging.
 Whether that meant still caucusing with Democrats as an Independent is unknown.

 Mr. Manchin either outright becoming a Republican or becoming an Independent and caucusing with Republicans would be the ultimate burden for President Biden and Democrats.
 His life as a Democrat could very well become burdensome after making his decision to oppose Build Back Better.